(Monarda citriodora ‘Lemon’)

 (Borago officinalis ‘Blue')

-Blue Borage is a sprawling annual herb that is native to the Mediterranean region but can found growing throughout the northern United States.
-At maturity, this plant reaches a height of 24-36” and features hairy stems and grayish-green leaves, and drooping clusters of star shaped, bright blue flowers.
-This plant can be grown in a container, attracts bees, butterflies, and predatory wasps, deters tomato hornworms, tolerates drought and light frost, is both edible and medicinal, and self sows!
+Blue Borage is a sprawling annual herb that is native to the Mediterranean region but can be found growing throughout the northern United States.
+At maturity, this plant reaches a height of 24-36” and features hairy stems and grayish-green leaves, and drooping clusters of star-shaped, bright blue flowers.
+This plant can be grown in a container, attracts bees, butterflies, and predatory wasps, deters tomato hornworms, tolerates drought and light frost, is both edible and medicinal and self-sows!